-- 3.20 This site (10.99 hectares) lies to the southwest of Beccles.
+- 3.24 This site (10.99 hectares) lies to the southwest of Beccles.
 A petrol station occupies part of the site in the northeast corner.
 The remainder is in agricultural use.
 London Road (A145) forms much of the eastern boundary and provides vehicular and pedestrian access.
 A cycle path, the cemetery and houses adjoin the site to the north.
 Part of the cemetery is in the Beccles Conservation Area.
 The built up area of Beccles lies opposite the site to the east.
 To the west lies open countryside with scattered housing.
-Open countryside and the railway line lie to the south. - 3.21 The site has good access to existing services, facilities, schools and employment opportunities in Beccles and the surrounding area via footpath, public transport, cycle and road links.
+Open countryside and the railway line lie to the south. - 3.25 The site has good access to existing services, facilities, schools and employment opportunities in Beccles and the surrounding area via footpath, public transport, cycle and road links.
 The site offers moderate landscape value but is considered to be reasonably well contained in the landscape.
 Landscaping around the edges of the site would help to integrate development into its surroundings.
-Redevelopment of the petrol station site could offer enhancements to the street scene and the setting of the Conservation Area. - 3.22 Redevelopment of this site provides an opportunity to extend the cemetery.
-This extension should be provided in the northwest corner of the site. - 3.23 The site is not within the catchment of any local equipped children's play space.
-Therefore, the development should include the provision of a local equipped area for play, approximately 0.4 hectares in size. - 3.24 There are existing hedgerows and trees on the site which should be retained and incorporated into the layout of the development except where they need to be removed to allow for access.

-- 3.25 The site has a medium to high potential for archaeology and any planning application must be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts. - 3.26 The petrol station use will require remediation work to make the site safe for residential use.
+Redevelopment of the petrol station site can offer enhancements to the street scene and the setting of the conservation area and development should aim to maximise these benefits. - 3.26 The site is not within the catchment of any local equipped children's play space.
+Therefore, the development should include the provision of a local equipped area for play, approximately 0.4 hectares in size. - 3.27 There are existing hedgerows and trees on the site which should be retained and incorporated into the layout of the development except where they need to be removed to allow for access. - 3.28 The site has a medium to high potential for archaeology and any planning application must be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts. - 3.29 The petrol station use will require remediation work to make the site safe for residential use.
 A full site investigation report should be submitted with any planning application which includes reports on intrusive surveys, a risk assessment and remediation method statement.